'If you automatically assume that you understand someone, chances are you won't'

 He'd be able to see Hermione on the train tomorrow, they'd already agreed to share a compartment on the journey back, but Ron would be staying at Hogwarts for the holidays, as his parents were taking little Ginny to Romania, to visit his older brother Charlie, who was over there working with dragons.

-Ron would no doubt want to spend his first Saturday morning without any lessons coming, sleeping in, even if he had promised Hermione that he would look for references to Nicholas Flamel in the school's massive library, while Alex would do the same in his family's private one.
+Ron would no doubt want to spend his first Saturday morning without any lessons coming after the weekend, sleeping in as late as possible, even if he had promised Hermione that he would look for references to Nicholas Flamel in the school's massive library, while Alex would do the same in his family's private one, neither boy would be doing it on their first weekend off.

 But whoever he was, he had to be important.
 Of that, Alexander was sure.